Marketcircle/AXElements/README.markdown

 ### 0.6 (or maybe 1.0)

+- Make a decision about NSArray#method_missing
+- Merge notifications with actions
+- Rewrite core module to handle errors more gracefully
 - Cleanup properly in failure cases for notifications
-- Mouse module cleanup
+- Mouse module cleanup and regression testing
 - Test suite duplication cleanup
 - Performance tweaks
-- RSpec matchers

 ### Future